Sparse induced subgraphs in P_6-free graphs: Introduction

 We show that there is always a $\T$-aligned minimal chordal completion (see Lemma~\ref{lem:alignedChordalCompl}) and argue that it suffices to focus on PMCs that come from an aligned minimal chordal completion.

 The analog of the notion of ``$I$-freeness'' is as follows: A PMC $\Omega$ is \textit{$\T$-avoiding} if it is a maximal clique of a minimal chordal completion that is $\T$-aligned, and it does not contain any depth-$d$ vertex of $\T$.
-Similarly as in the case of PMCs that are not $I$-free, if $\pmc$ is $\T$-aligned but not $\T$-avoiding, it contains exactly one vertex of $\T$ of depth $d$ and one can argue that the closed neighborhood of such vertex gives raise to a container for $\pmc$ (after excluding the vertices of $\T \setminus \pmc$ that accidentally got into it, but there are at most $d-1$ one of them, because they all are ancestors of the guessed vertex of $\T \cap \pmc$ of depth $d$ in the rooted forest $\T$).
+Similarly as in the case of PMCs that are not $I$-free, if $\pmc$ is $\T$-aligned but not $\T$-avoiding, it contains exactly one vertex of $\T$ of depth $d$ and one can argue that the closed neighborhood of such vertex gives rise to a container for $\pmc$ (after excluding the vertices of $\T \setminus \pmc$ that accidentally got into it, but there are at most $d-1$ one of them, because they all are ancestors of the guessed\footnote{Throughout this paper, by \emph{guessing} we mean branching into polynomially many choices of fixing the object in question.} vertex of $\T \cap \pmc$ of depth $d$ in the rooted forest $\T$).

 Thus, it remains to focus on $\T$-avoiding PMCs.
 In the $I$-free setting, the important property of an $I$-free PMC was that every $v \in \pmc$ has a neighbor in $I$.
 Here, one can argue that every $v \in \pmc \setminus \T$ in a $\T$-avoiding PMC $\pmc$ has a neighbor in $\T \setminus \pmc$, as otherwise it can be added to $\T$ without increasing the maximum depth of $\T$, contradicting the maximality of $\T$.